census-instrumentation/opencensus-php/README.md

 # OpenCensus - A stats collection and distributed tracing framework

-This is the open-source release of Census for Python.
+This is the open-source release of Census for PHP.
 Census provides a framework to measure a server's resource usage and collect performance stats.
 This repository contains PHP related utilities and supporting software needed by Census.